 Slush took place in Helsinki, Finland from November 30th – 1st December 2016

-There are many interesting events aimed at helping startups grow their businesses and finding the right mentors and investors to achieve their business goals.
-Over the past 12 months we have visited a number of such events, both in Europe and further afield.
+There are many interesting events aimed at helping start-ups grow their businesses and finding the right mentors and investors to achieve their business goals.
+Over the past twelve months, we have visited a number of such events, in Europe and further afield.
 While some events focus solely on attendance numbers, others are more focused on generating the highest quality interactions as possible.

 Marianne Vikkula, CEO of Slush

 This seemed to be something that was integral to the spirit of the event.
 To find out more we spoke to the CEO of the event, Marianne Vikkula (pictured above).
 We asked her if they planned to continue growing the size of the event in the future “Our aim after all is not to be the biggest, we want to be able to bring most relevant people together and meet with each other.”
 We then asked her how they aim to actually help people at their events (both in Helsinki, and now also in Tokyo and Singapore too).
 “The core service is our online matchmaking tool.
 The attending start-ups can request meetings with attending investors, media and execs.
 This year we had two hundred tables in use, with full capacity at most of the times.”
 The focus is very much on the quality of the interactions for all involved, rather than the quantity of people attending the event.

 Serial entrepreneur, investor, and Slush committee board member, Timo Ahopelto